wdi-sg/activerecord-intro/readme.md

 <br>
 **(ST-WG)** Why is there a distinction between when it's saved in one command versus two?

-One really handy feature we get from an Active Record inherited class is that all of the attribute columns of our model are now `attr_accessor`'s as well.
+One really handy feature we get from an Active Record inherited class is that all of the attribute columns of our model have `attr_accessor`'s as well.
 So we can do things like:

 ```ruby
 kanye.name